burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
 * Remove Hoisting (also known as loop-invariant code).
 Try to remove recomputing loop-invariant code inside the loops.
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
-* Loops optimization: unrolling; loop fusion (also known as jamming) to combine multiple loops over the same index range; eliminating wasted iterations in the loop.
+* Loops optimization: unrolling and loop fusion (also known as jamming) to combine multiple loops over the same index range that eliminates wasted iterations in the loop.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.
 Even we think there is a possibility of research to provide that information for the compiler.